Deferred Action for Childhood Arrivals (DACA)

 As of 8/20/2020, there is litigation pending in the U.S. Federal District Court for the Eastern District of New York challenging the USCIS decision to terminate DACA.
 The case, Wolf, et al. v.
 Batalla Vidal, et al. (formerly Batalla Vidal, et al. v.
 Baran, et al.), can be found here.

-Request a Consultation about DACA
+Request a Consultation From a Seattle DACA Lawyer

 Resources on DACA